Skip to main content

 • -v - verbosity level (INFO)

-• -p - TCP port for console interface
+• -p - TCP port for the console interface

-• -D - directory for the storage daemon database
+• -D - path to the storage daemon’s database

 It's started like this: